 The Oil and Gas Industry is extensive, with a production chain that spans offshore exploration and drilling platforms to onshore oil wells, and stretches from pipelines to refineries.
 A video surveillance system for your oil and gas infrastructure, integrated with other active and passive security systems, can reduce risks found across the Oil and Gas Industry.
+With that being said, the need for critical infrastructure surveillance continues to grow.

 Video Surveillance For the Oil and Gas Industry